PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 17 "Windows 95 Disks == 3 Hour install" %}}

-And then 3 1/2 inch floppies that stored over 1 MB of data and were convinient to take with you.
+And then 3 1/2 inch floppies that stored over 1 MB of data and were convenient to take with you.

 {{% /slide %}}